daretoIT/generate-dotnet-dev-certificate/README.md

 Verifying - Enter Export Password:
 ```

-You will also be asked to enter your sudo password, as adding the certificate to the Ubuntu Trust Store requires
+You will also be asked to enter your sudo password, as adding the certificate to the Ubuntu trust store requires
 elevated privileges.

-Go to your ASP.Net Core Application and modify the appsettings.<environment>.json file and add following part:
+Go to your ASP.Net Core Application and modify the appsettings.< environment >.json file and add following part:
 ```json
 {
   ...